petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 you can include "fixes #5" or "resolves #5" in the commit message, referencing the issue number, and GitHub will automatically close it.
-I love that feature and use it often.

 For complex cases with lots of tasks and team members, [GitHub projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects)